Everyone loves the seeds of the pomegranate they are great for salads, smoothies and are an excellent healthy snack.

 This exotic fruit comes with many health benefits, especially for people with diabetes.
 People with diabetes are always told to avoid fruits because of their content which contains sugar.
 But in general, fruits are essential for the maintenance of the body and overall health.

 However, just like with everything else, moderation is the key.
 You need to consume 1 cup of juice or 1 pomegranate on a daily basis.
-If you decide to drink juice, you need to make sure that you will prepare it yourself, because fresh is the best.
+If you decide to drink Horizon, you need to make sure that you will prepare it yourself, because fresh is the best.

 Remember that is vital to discuss this with your doctor first, before including pomegranate in your usual diet.
 Do you consume pomegranates?